 Program Coordinator, REAP

-Tara is Co‐founder and Program Manager of REAP at Daayitwa.
+Tara is Co‐founder and Program Director of Daayitwa.
 He obtained a MSc. in Economics and Business Management degree from Aalto University, Finland and a BA in Economics from Middlebury College, USA.
 He has worked as a business consultant and entrepreneurship specialist for various startup businesses, social enterprises, and NGOs such as the World Bank and UNICEF in the US, East Africa, Europe, and Nepal.
 He is also passionate about spirituality, philosophy and meditation.

 Pukar Malla has been leading a parallel career as a community organizer and an innovation specialist.
-As Co‐Founder of Nepal Ko Yuwa, he has been organizing youth to lead change in Nepal through enterprise and policy innovations.
+As Co‐Founder of Daayitwa, he has been organizing youth to lead change in Nepal through enterprise and policy innovations.
 As a Senior Research Fellow at the Harvard Kennedy School, he is investigating and piloting frameworks for young leaders to accelerate change through their innovative solutions.
 As a Senior Innovation Policy Specialist at World Bank in last 3 years, he supported the governments of India, China and Ghana to promote innovation and inclusive growth.
 In prior engineering career, he led design at Intel, AMD, Silicon Graphics and a Silicon Valley start‐up, and secured 2 US patents.

 He received his Bachelors from Swarthmore College with focus on engineering and economics.
 He spent 3 years at Cornell, where he attained MS/PhD in Electrical Engineering with a Minor in Business Management.
 He earned his MPA from Harvard Kennedy School.
 While at Harvard, he also led the Harvard Graduate Student Government as its elected President.